SebastianPopescu/U-NET-for-LocalBrainAge-prediction/README.md

->📋  A template README.md for code accompanying a Machine Learning paper
+>📋  Accompanying code for "A U-Net model for Local Brain Age"

-# My Paper Title
+# A U-Net model for Local Brain Age

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [A U-Net model for Local Brain Age](https://www.biorxiv.org/content/10.1101/2021.01.26.428243v1).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials